bobbyhouse/basic-hypertext/README.md

 ## What it does

-basic-hypertext is a small and simple node module that can take a body of text and replace the valid URLs with hypertext formatted URLs.
+basic-hypertext is a small and simple library that can take a body of text and replace the valid URLs with hypertext formatted URLs.

 For example: